Essex & Herts Air Ambulance: Rapid response vehicles

 Each base has two Volvo XC90 RRVs for the medical crew to operate from when helicopters are offline in darkness and bad weather.
 They are hybrid lower-emission vehicles and have four-wheel-drive capability to allow the team to reach the patient in adverse weather conditions in remote locations.

 Past fleet

 G-ESAM was a MBB Bo 105, operated in Essex between 1998 and 2003.
 It was leased from Bond Helicopters.

 G-SSXX, a Eurocopter EC135, operated from May 2003 until 2010.

 It was leased from Bond Helicopters.

 In 2008, the first Hertfordshire aircraft launched, an MD 902 Explorer, which was leased from SAS.

 In 2010, in line with the new aircraft for Hertfordshire, Essex's aircraft was upgraded to an MD 902 Explorer, G-EHAA, which was leased from SAS.

 Previously the trust operated a single RRV.
 This was a BMW X3, which has been re-liveried into a charity advertisement vehicle, advertising the work the charity does.

-In 2024, G-EHEM the MD 902 Explorer was replaced by G-EHAT, a second AgustaWestland AW169.
+In 2024, MD 902 Explorer G-EHEM was replaced by G-EHAT, a second AgustaWestland AW169.